-BCMCS Control Server Domain Name List: Identical content as in Section 4.1
+BCMCS Control Server Domain Name List: Identical content as in Section 4.1 (except the Code and Len fields).

 4.3 Broadcast & Multicast Service Controller IPv4 address option for DHCPv4

 The Length byte (Len) is followed by a list of IPv4 addresses indicating BCMCS controller IPv4 addresses.
 The BCMCS controllers MUST be listed in order of preference.
 Its minimum length is 4, and the length MUST be a multiple of 4.
 The DHCPv4 option for this encoding has the following format: